ACCURACY OF BIBLE TRANSLATIONS (BY MARK OVERTON)

 Acts 5:12 Homothymadon means “unison” or “one accord” or “one mind”.
 It does not mean “together”, as this verse is often mistranslated.
 A group can be together without being in one accord.
 “One accord” connotes singleness of purpose that “together” lacks.

 Rom 1:17 The pertinent phrase is literally “from faith to faith” or “out of faith into faith”.
-This cryptic phrase is a mystery, and any non-literal rendition of it will be an interpretation and not a translation.
+This cryptic phrase is a mystery, and any non-literal rendition of it will be a speculation and not a translation.

 1 Cor 7:25 The Greek word parthenos means “maiden” or “virgin”, but several translations mistranslate it as “betrothed” or similar.
 The ESV fails to correctly translate this word in multiple places, and it also changes “women” to “wives” in another verse.